Possession (Prohibited Substances – Criminal)

 The prosecutor must introduce the alleged contraband into evidence at trial.
 And a witness must present scientific proof of the identity of the substance.
 If not, or if evidence is weak, not-guilty.

-While we categorize facts and legal concepts for purposes of analysis, in real life things seldom fit so neatly.
+While we categorize facts and legal concepts for purposes of analysis, in life things seldom fit so neatly.

 Transitory possession – hot potato

 What about the transitory possessing of an item that does not belong to you, but to someone else?
 Evidence of intent to exercise dominion and control may be lacking.